dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 5.
 Upload the Contract Definition File
 -------------------------------------------

-In this step, you will continue to use the ``smart-contract-cli`` container to upload a contract definition file for the ``intkey-multiply`` smart contract.
+In this step, you will continue to use the ``dgc-contract-cli`` container to upload a contract definition file for the ``intkey-multiply`` smart contract.

 Each Smart smart contract requires a contract definition file in YAML format.